ROCm/rocprofiler-sdk/source/docs/how-to/using-pc-sampling.rst

   Minimum_Interval:       1
   Maximum_Interval:       18446744073709551615

-The above output shows that the GPU supports PC sampling with the ``ROCPROFILER_PC_SAMPLING_METHOD_HOST_TRAP`` method and the ``ROCPROFILER_PC_SAMPLING_UNIT_TIME`` unit.
+The preceding output shows that the GPU supports PC sampling with the ``ROCPROFILER_PC_SAMPLING_METHOD_HOST_TRAP`` method and the ``ROCPROFILER_PC_SAMPLING_UNIT_TIME`` unit.
 The minimum and maximum intervals are also displayed.

-Based on the above configuration, you can use the following command to profile the application using PC sampling:
+Based on the preceding configuration, you can use the following command to profile the application using PC sampling:

 .. code-block:: bash

   rocprofv3 --pc-sampling-beta-enabled --pc-sampling-method host_trap --pc-sampling-unit time --pc-sampling-interval 1 -- <application_path>

-The above command enables PC sampling with the `host_trap` method, `time` unit, and an interval of `1` us(micro second).
-Replace `<application_path>` with the path to the application you want to profile.
+The preceding command enables PC sampling with the ``host_trap`` method, ``time`` unit, and an interval of ``1`` μs (micro second).
+Replace ``<application_path>`` with the path to the application you want to profile.

-This will generate 2 files. ``agent_info.csv`` and ``pc_sampling_host_trap.csv``.
-Both files are prefixed with file prefixed with the process ID.
+This generates two files, ``agent_info.csv`` and ``pc_sampling_host_trap.csv``.
+Both files are prefixed with the process ID.
-Here is the output of pc-sampling for the `MatrixTranspose` sample application:

-Here are the contents of ``pc_sampling_host_trap.csv`` file:
+Here are the contents of ``pc_sampling_host_trap.csv`` file generated for MatrixTranspose sample application:

 .. csv-table:: PC sampling host trap
    :file: /data/pc_sampling_host_trap.csv
    :widths: 20,10,10,10,10,20
    :header-rows: 1

-For the description of the fields in the output file, see :ref:`pc-sampling-fields`.
+For description of the fields in the output file, see :ref:`pc-sampling-fields`.

-If you noticed ``Instruction_Comment`` field in the output file was empty.
-It is recommended to compile your application with debug symbols to populate this field.
+If you find the ``Instruction_Comment`` field in the output file to be empty, populate this field by compiling your application with debug symbols.
-It maps back to the source line if debug symbols were enabled when the application was compiled.
+Enabling debug symbols while compiling the application maps back to the source line.
 This helps in understanding the code execution pattern and hotspots.

 .. csv-table:: PC sampling host trap with debug symbols
    :file: /data/pc_sampling_host_trap_debug.csv
    :widths: 20,10,10,10,10,20
    :header-rows: 1

-The above output shows the `Instruction_Comment` field populated with the source line information.
+The preceding output shows the ``Instruction_Comment`` field populated with the source-line information.

 .. _pc-sampling-fields:

-PC Sampling Fields:
+PC sampling fields
 ===================

-The output file generated by PC sampling contains the following fields:
+Here are the fields in the output file generated by PC sampling:

 - ``Sample_Timestamp``: Timestamp when sample is generated
 - ``Exec_Mask``: Active SIMD lanes when sampled
 - ``Dispatch_Id``: Originating kernel dispatch ID
-- ``Instruction``: Assembly instruction e.g: ``s_load_dword s8, s[1:2], 0x10``
+- ``Instruction``: Assembly instruction such as ``s_load_dword s8, s[1:2], 0x10``
-- ``Instruction_Comment``: Instruction comment (Maps back to source-line if debug symbols were enabled when application was compiled)
+- ``Instruction_Comment``: Instruction comment that maps back to the source-line if debug symbols were enabled when application was compiled
-- ``Correlation_Id``: API launch call id that matches dispatch ID
+- ``Correlation_Id``: API launch call ID that matches dispatch ID

-By default the output file is in CSV format.
-To dump samples in a more comprehensive format, one can use JSON through `--output-format json`.
+By default, the output file is in CSV format.
+To dump samples in a more comprehensive format, use JSON through ``--output-format json``:

 .. code-block:: bash

   rocprofv3 --pc-sampling-beta-enabled --pc-sampling-method host_trap --pc-sampling-unit time --pc-sampling-interval 1 --output-format json -- <application_path>

-This will generate a JSON file with the comprehensive output.
+The preceding command generates a JSON file with the comprehensive output.
 Here is a trimmed down output with multiple records:

 .. code-block:: text